Disability Accommodations at Wharton

 All in-class accommodations and needs will be communicated to your instructors.

 If you have other accommodations, any relevant guidelines and policies will be communicated to you via email.
-You can also reach out to Sue or your Disability Services Specialist with any questions.
+You can also reach out to Christine or your Disability Services Specialist with any questions.

 MBAPO Accommodations Policies